zauberzeug/lizard/docs/module_reference.md

 ## CanOpenMotor

 The CanOpenMotor module implements a subset of commands necessary to control a motor implementing DS402.
 Positional and velocity units are currently undefined and must by manually measured.
-Once the configuration sequence has been executed, current status, position and velocity are queried on every SYNC.
+Once the configuration sequence has finished, current status, position and velocity are queried on every SYNC.

 | Constructor                          | Description                     | Arguments           |
 | ------------------------------------ | ------------------------------- | ------------------- |